anthonygarvan/wordgalaxy/README.md

 For the presentation, I rely on PIXI.js, a game engine which uses WebGL when available and fails gracefully into canvas rendering.
 To get a headstart, I launched off [this](https://github.com/anvaka/ngraph) implementation, which is a library for plotting graphs that already had zoom & pan built in.

+If you have questions, feature requests, or feedback of any kind, please don't hesitate to message me.

 ## References
 [Barnes-Hut SNE](http://arxiv.org/pdf/1301.3342v2.pdf)